Revolutions of 1848: France

-The "February Revolution" in France was sparked by the suppression of the campagne des banquets.
+The "February Revolution" against France's July Monarchy began with riots that followed the successful campagne des banquets, which had been organized by the French opposition to circumvent the ban on public assemblies.
 This revolution was driven by nationalist and republican ideals among the French general public, who believed the people should rule themselves.
 It ended the constitutional monarchy of Louis-Philippe, and led to the creation of the French Second Republic.
 After an interim period, Louis-Napoleon, the nephew of Napoleon Bonaparte, was elected as president.
-In 1852, he staged a coup d'état and established himself as a dictatorial emperor of the Second French Empire.
+In 1851, he staged a coup d'état and established himself as a dictatorial emperor of the Second French Empire.

-Alexis de Tocqueville remarked in his Recollections of the period, "society was cut in two: those who had nothing united in common envy, and those who had anything united in common terror."
+Alexis de Tocqueville remarked in his Recollections of the period: "society was cut in two: those who had nothing united in common envy, and those who had anything united in common terror."

 German states

 The "March Revolution" in the German states took place in the south and the west of Germany, with large popular assemblies and mass demonstrations.
 Led by well-educated students and intellectuals, they demanded German national unity, freedom of the press, and freedom of assembly.
 The uprisings were poorly coordinated, but had in common a rejection of traditional, autocratic political structures in the 39 independent states of the German Confederation.
 The middle-class and working-class components of the Revolution split, and in the end, the conservative aristocracy defeated it, forcing many liberal Forty-Eighters into exile.